 Depending on how many RFP responses you receive, the process of going through each of them can be overwhelming; below are some ways to make this feel manageable.

-- What is your comfort level with the teams you’ve met?
-Sales, accounts, operations, etc.
+4. What is your comfort level with the teams you’ve met?
+Sales, account management, operations, etc.

 Have a blast: hosting design presentations

-You’ve gone back and forth with companies.
-Made your excel spreadsheet your best buddy.
+You’ve gone back and forth with companies and made your Excel spreadsheet your best buddy.
 You’ve narrowed down your top candidates.

 Now it’s time for the fun part – design presentations!

-Tip: Invite your entire team – including decision-makers – to these presentations to avoid the need for extra meetings to share the information.
-Ultimately, it’ll help speed up the final decision and get everyone on board with your plan!
+Tip: Invite your entire team – including decision-makers – so these presentations avoid the need for extra meetings to share the information.
+Ultimately, it’ll help speed up the final decision and get everyone onboard with your plan!

 Now is the perfect time to pull out the NASA Engineering Design Process we discussed earlier.
 Remember how the goal is at the center, and everything revolves around it?
 Repeat after us – these designs are not final; these designs are not final.

 Here’s another way to look at it.
 A company’s initial design concept is like a personal episode of House Hunters.
 You never want to be the shopper turned off by wallpaper or flooring.
+Let’s be honest, this is the least any of these companies will ever know about you.
 Instead, focus on the following:

-- Will the exhibit flow and placement of graphics work for your brand?
+• Will the exhibit flow and placement of graphic opportunities work for your brand?

 All systems are a go: creating a solid partnership